 In August 1876, three hunters from Deadwood — M.D.
-Rochford, Richard B. Hughes, and William Van Fleet accidentally discovered gold-bearing rock on Montezuma Hill.
+Rochford, Richard B. Hughes, and William Van Fleet accidentally discovered a gold-bearing rock on Montezuma Hill.
 This would later become the Montezuma Gold Mine.

 The first cabin was established in February 1877 by M.D.
 Rochford.
-When a party of prospectors from Castle Creek found more gold in several locations in March, the Rochford Mining District was organized in order to record their discoveries.
+When a party of prospectors from Castle Creek found more gold in several locations in March, the Rochford Mining District was organized to record their discoveries.
 Soon, numerous miners from Lead and Central City poured into the area, staking claims on Little Rapid Creek.
 In May 1878, M.D.
-Rochford, who was the county commissioner, and Richard B. Hughes laid out the town in a gulch.
+Rochford, the county commissioner, and Richard B. Hughes laid out the town in a gulch.
 Both the mining district and the town were named for M.D.
 Rochford.
 Lots were sold for $10 to $60.

-By January 1879, several more businesses had been added including two hotels, a theater, a butcher shop, two restaurants, two blacksmith shops, a drug store, and the Reder Brothers Sawmill.
-The sawmill was moved from Rockerville to provide lumber for the town’s buildings and within a short time, it produced 100,000 feet of lumber and 50,000 feet of roof shingles.
+By January 1879, several more businesses had been added, including two hotels, a theater, a butcher shop, two restaurants, two blacksmith shops, a drug store, and the Reder Brothers Sawmill.
+The sawmill was moved from Rockerville to provide lumber for the town’s buildings, and within a short time, it produced 100,000 feet of lumber and 50,000 feet of roof shingles.
 Soon, Lawrence County funded the building of a highway to connect Deadwood to Rochford for $300.

-There were several mining operations working in the area including the Silver Reef, Resumption, Pride of the West, Oro Cache, Rattler, Mountain Treasure, Justin, Glenwood, Little Woodchuck, Ethan Allen, Wide West, and Surprise Fraction, as well as branches of the Homestake Mining Company.
-But most of the gold came from the Evangeline Mine on Irish Gulch and the Minnesota Mine on Silver Creek, both of which had 20-stamp mills which clattered away all day long.
+There were several mining operations working in the area, including the Silver Reef, Resumption, Pride of the West, Oro Cache, Rattler, Mountain Treasure, Justin, Glenwood, Little Woodchuck, Ethan Allen, Wide West, and Surprise Fraction, as well as branches of the Homestake Mining Company.
+But most of the gold came from the Evangeline Mine on Irish Gulch, and the Minnesota Mine on Silver Creek, both of which had 20-stamp mills clattered away all day long.
 The most active producer was the Standby Mine which featured a 40-stamp mill, a specially constructed elevated flume to haul water and create power, and a large office/dwelling called “The Mansion.”
-The large mill was built in 1879 and 1880 and stocked with equipment that was shipped by wagon from Bismarck, North Dakota.
+The large mill was built in 1879 and 1880 and stocked with equipment shipped by wagon from Bismarck, North Dakota.

 By 1880, Rochford was called home to 315 people and had added a pool parlor and a newspaper called “The Central.”
-That year, the Langrishe Theatre Company performed at the Rochford theatre and the Rochford School District was organized in April 1880.
+That year, the Langrishe Theatre Company performed at the Rochford theatre, and the Rochford School District was organized in April 1880.
 Another newspaper called “The Rochford Miner” also surfaced, but it was discontinued in 1881.

 In June 1881, the Black Hills Daily Times noted the inactivity of the Standby Mill, calling it “a stale, flat unprofitable piece of property, which is a grievous sight to behold to those who regard the prosperity of the country.”
-Unfortunately, by that time the mine had become unprofitable and shut down for a time.
+Unfortunately, by that time, the mine had become unprofitable and shut down for a time.

 In 1889, the Burlington Northern Railroad came through Rochford as the tracks were pushed to Deadwood from Custer.